-- bullying (including cyberbullying), - gender based violence/sexual assaults and sexting - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying), - gender based violence/sexual assaults and sexting - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - upskirting; - sexting (also known as youth produced sexual imagery); and

+• initiation/hazing type violence and rituals.

 5.6.2 Peer on peer abuse should be recognised as such and should never be tolerated or passed off as 'banter' or 'part of growing up'.
-Students are taught to recognise such behaviours through the Health Educational and Thrive (PSHEE) curriculum as well as informally through assemblies and class or tutor group discussion.
-Any allegation of such abuse will be promptly investigated and action will be taken according to its severity with appropriate referral to SSCB or the police if required.
+The gendered nature of peer on peer abuse should be recognised (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously.
+Students are taught to recognise such behaviours through the Health Education and Thrive (PSHEE) curriculum as well as informally through assemblies and class or tutor group discussion.
+Any allegation of such abuse will be promptly investigated and action will be taken according to its severity with appropriate referral to SSCP or the police if required.
 All students involved, victims and perpetrators, will be given appropriate support within our pastoral care structure.